Arabasta/ad-fullstack/back/spring/README.md

 ```

 ### 3. Add Your JWT Secret Key to the Environment Variables
-in the projects root directory create a .env file and add the following line
+In the project's root directory create a .env file and add the following line
 ```bash
 JWT_SECRET_KEY=your-secret-key
 ```